silentorb/game-design/marloth/inspiration-contrast.md

 * It's actually closer to the mark than any other inspiration
 * I've been partially deterred from Dungeon Defenders because it has a number of design decisions I don't care for but are not actually integral to its model (such as excessive loot and grinding)
 * One of the main differences I would consider would be to de-emphasize both tower placement and player combat in favor of environment interaction as a means of defense configuration

+### Lego Batman 2 (Open World Mode)

+* The main reasons this is on the list is:
+  * It is one of the only open world games I really like
+  * It revolves around a richly interactive environment
+  * It is a great example of a single map with a lot of gameplay
+  * It works well multiplayer

 ## Feature Notes